 Rome isn’t just ancient art & history, but is actually quite cool.
 And it’s got a bit of a hip reputation, too.
 (It’s a capital city, remember?)
+In fact, the actual word hipster has even really taken off of late in the Italian language and more and more parts of the city and venues are being referred to as such!
 These are some of my favorite things to do in Rome, whether it’s getting a bit off-the-beaten track and visiting the outlying neighborhoods, or just diving right into to Rome’s most popular touristic places such as Campo de Fiori and Piazza Navona.
 Even though the city can sometimes feel a bit like a theme park, there’s still a lot to see and do here.
 And if you’re in the right places with the right people, you might just never want to leave!

 People-Watching in Rome

 This is probably the easiest city in the world for people-watching.
 Rome is famous for all its public spaces where kids, students, families and young couples always seem to congregate.
 From the Spanish steps to tiny piazzas hidden between streets, if there are any sort of steps or stairs you’ll likely see someone sitting on them.
 Fountains are particularly popular—especially in the summer.
 Head to Via del Pignetto and the surrounding area where you’ll find the coolest locals — plus some great mens fashion shops, wine bars and some small live music clubs.
 Monti is also full of vintage and hipster type venues, as is San Lorenzo and Trastevere.